elixir-lang/elixir/lib/elixir/pages/getting-started/io-and-the-file-system.md

 After `IO.write/2`, we can see the request sent by the `IO` module printed out (a four-elements tuple).
 Soon after that, we see that it fails since the `IO` module expected some kind of result, which we did not supply.

-By modeling IO devices with processes, the Erlang VM allows is to even read and write to files across nodes.
+By modeling IO devices with processes, the Erlang VM allows us to even read and write to files across nodes.
 Neat!

 ## `iodata` and `chardata`